vtruo009/PokeSteps/README.md

-# :lightning_bolt: PokeSteps
+# PokeSteps ⚡️

 A project inspired by Ash Ketchum's journey on building his team and becoming a Pokemon master.

-## :memo: Description
+## Description 📝

 PokeSteps is a Pokedex with a step counter built into it.
 The motivation for this application is to help users enjoy their fitness journey.
-Often times, people feel defeated when they do not see the end result after trying for some time, forfeiting right before the life-changing point.
-This projects hopes to remind users that "the getting there" is just as important as arriving at the destination.
+People often forfeit when the results are not obvious after trying for a period of time.
+This project hopes to remind users that "the getting there" is just as important as arriving at the destination.

 > It's not the destination, it's the journey.
 >